marlinprotocol/Seine/README.md

 The repo has a lot of legacy scripts.
 Current ones are in the provisioning, deployment and orchestration folders.
 1. Navigate to orchestration/katara.
 2. Provision instances using `pulumi up`.
 Can change numbers/regions/config in `index.ts`.
 3. Configure ansible inventory.
-An example is given in `inv.gcp.yml.example` to automatically configure inventory form running iknstances on GCP.
-It needs an env var `GCP_SERVICE_ACCOUNT_FILE` pointing to a service account file path.
+An example is given in `inv.gcp.yml.example` to automatically configure inventory from running instances on GCP.
+It needs an env var `GCP_SERVICE_ACCOUNT_FILE` pointing to a service account file path (Ref: https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html).
 4. Configure ansible variables needed for various playbooks.
 An example is given in `ansiblevars.yml.example`.
 5. Key scan instances to mark them as known hosts.
 ```